 To be diagnosed with panic disorder, you must have:

-- Panic attacks followed by at least one month of steady worry about having more attacks,
+- Panic attacks followed by at least one month of steady worry about having more attacks.

 - A significant change in behavior brought on by the attacks (many feel the need to avoid or remove themselves from certain situations or places).

 Phobias are exaggerated, involuntary, and irrational fears.
 Phobias are fears of certain situations or things.
-They're usually generally divided into three separate types: specific phobias, social phobia, and agoraphobia.
+They're generally divided into three separate types: specific phobias, social phobia, and agoraphobia.

 - Social phobia (social anxiety disorder): Social phobia is limited to social situations.
 It involves extreme fear of meeting new people.
 People with social phobia are afraid of being embarrassed, humiliated, or judged by others.
 It's equally common among men and women.
 It usually first appears in the mid-teens.
 And it's more common in people who were shy as children.
-To be diagnosed with specific or social phobia, you must meet three criteria.
-Exposure to the feared object or situation must induce anxiety.
-You must recognize that your fear is irrational.
-And your phobia must be disruptive to your lifestyle.
+To be diagnosed with specific or social phobia, you must meet three criteria—exposure to the feared object or situation must induce anxiety, you must recognize that your fear is irrational, and your phobia must be disruptive to your lifestyle.